 ATTESTED CORE ATTRIBUTES

-In September 2016, eleven of Stuart’s clients and professional colleagues were asked how they see his core attributes.
+Eleven of Stuart’s clients and professional colleagues were asked how they see his core attributes.
 The condensed, cumulative results are as follows:

 - “I value Stuart’s profound and systematic knowledge and experience of life with respect to corporate strategies, ethics and culture.”